Pylons/colander/docs/defaults.rst

    :meth:`colander.SchemaNode.deserialize` but it should never be present in a schema definition and it should never be present in the output of a serialization or deserialization.
-For example, it is not nreasonable to use the :attr:`colander.default` value itself as the ``default`` or ``missing`` argument to a :class:`colander.SchemaNode` constructor.
+For example, it is not reasonable to use the :attr:`colander.default` value itself as the ``default`` or ``missing`` argument to a :class:`colander.SchemaNode` constructor.
 Passing :attr:`colander.default` as the ``default`` or ``missing``